manununu/notes/09_Windows.md

 |return value [LongPtr]| memory pointer|

 ### CreateThread
-After copying the shelcode into the executable buffer, we can execute it with ``CreateThread``.
+After copying the shellcode into the executable buffer, we can execute it with ``CreateThread``.
 [Link](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createthread)

 ```
 HANDLE CreateThread(